Teaching Igneous and Metamorphic Petrology

 - Contribute Materials: We encourage faculty to contribute course descriptions, teaching activities, and references to continue to build our collections.

-- Email lists: Join the Petrology email list or the Mineralogy, Petrology and Geochemistry email list to take part in discussions with colleagues who teach those topics.
-If you subscribe to the lists, you can also access the Petrology list archives or the Mineralogy, Petrology and Geochemistry list archives.
+- Email list: Join the Mineralogy, Petrology and Geochemistry email list to take part in discussions with colleagues who teach those topics or take a look at the archives.

 - Visit the Mineralogy-Petrology-Geochemistry discussion board to submit your recommendations to identify the most significant contributions made in these fields to the geosciences, the larger scientific enterprise and to society.
 Post a new topic or add to existing topics to create a threaded archive to demonstrate the relevance, importance and centrality of Mineralogy, Petrology and Geochemistry to the geosciences and beyond.